redimp/otterwiki-documentation/installation.md

 Mini how-tos for configuring Apache, NGINX and Caddy are provided below.
 For more detailed informations please check the corresponding software documentation.

+Also check out [[Configuration]] for additional info on passing real IPs to the wiki.

 ## NGINX

 This is a minimal example of a config that configures NGINX as a reverse proxy.